-The Mendocino County Continuum of Care for the Homeless (CoC), which is convened and facilitated by the Adult and Aging System of Care of the Mendocino County Health and Human Services Agency, conducts a Point-in-Time (PIT) Count Survey of the homeless biannually pursuant to federal Department of Housing and Urban Development (HUD) instructions.
-The PIT census numbers show that as of January 2017 Mendocino County had 1,078 unsheltered individuals experiencing homelessness, 113 in emergency shelters, and 47 in transitional housing.
-Of the individuals who were experiencing homelessness, 825 were male, 411 were female and 2 were transgendered.
-Mendocino County's homelessness is approximately four times the state percentage.
-This was calculated by dividing the point in time homeless estimate of 1,078 homeless individuals by the County population estimate of 88,018 to obtain a 1.2% Mendocino County homeless rate compared to a state estimate of 0.33% which was derived from dividing the state estimated homeless count of 129,972 by the California population estimate of 39 million people.
+The Mendocino County Continuum of Care for the Homeless (CoC), which is convened and facilitated by Mendocino County Health and Human Services Agency, conducts a Point-in-Time (PIT) Count Survey of the homeless biannually pursuant to federal Department of Housing and Urban Development (HUD) instructions.
+The PIT census numbers show that as of January 2020 Mendocino County had 751 unsheltered individuals experiencing homelessness a decrease from 1,078 as reported in the prior Three Year Plan.
+Of the 751 unsheltered individuals, 575 were unsheltered, 70 were housed in emergency shelters, and 106 in transitional housing.
+Of the individuals who were experiencing homelessness, 411 were male, 164 were female and 2 were transgendered.
+The State Homelessness count in 2019 was approximately 0.3% of the total population (150,000 homeless of 39.51 million population) and Mendocino County's homelessness rate is approximately 8.6% of the total population.
+Depulation.